kalebritt/profile-generator-mod10/README.md

 [Team Generator] (https://kalebritt.github.io/)profile-generator-mod10

 ## Description
-Use this handy-dandy app to easily create and modify your team composed of a manager, engineer, and intern.
-Features included are email address, office number, github profile, and school for each respective team member.
+Use this handy-dandy app to easily create and modify your team!
+Composed of a manager, engineer, and intern, our features include email address, office number, github profile, and school for each respective team member.
 Click on the link below to see the app in action!

 --link to video--